dx-dtran/mini-math-solver/README.md

 Two loss functions are used to measure how well the model performs on each task.
 A cumulative loss is then obtained by summing these two loss values.
 Minimizing this cumulative loss improves *mini-math-solver*'s performance on both objectives simultaneously

-Once *mini-math-solver*'s weights are tuned to generate explanations, accurate problem-solving is quickly unlocked
+Once *mini-math-solver*'s weights have been adjusted to generate good explanations, accurate problem-solving is also unlocked

 ### Samples